Matt07734/pixelcode/README.md

 You can switch between stacks.

-Stack #1 is mainly used for arguments of functions
+Stack #1 is mainly used for arguments of functions.
 Stack #2 is for anything you need it.
 You can push/pop from both stacks.

 If you want to read more please open the Documentation.txt file.